Exawind/openturbine/docs/sphinx/user/vtk_visualization.rst

 --------

-This section showcases some examples of the types of visualizations and animations that can be generated by the VTK script by leveraging the OpenTurbine interfaces/APIs via the regression tests.
+This section showcases some examples of the types of visualizations and animations that can be generated by the VTK script by leveraging the Kynema interfaces/APIs via the regression tests.

 Static Curled Beam Visualization